1987: Stock market tanks

 > Location: Saudi Arabia and Kuwait

-After Saddam Hussein’s Iraq invades and occupies Kuwait on Aug.
-2, 1990, the United States sends forces to defend neighboring Saudi Arabia from being overrun and to protect its vital oil assets in Operation Desert Shield.
-With Saudi Arabia secured, U.S. implements Operation Desert Storm to push Iraqi forces back across the border with Kuwait in a military operation that lasts until a ceasefire takes effect in April.
+After Saddam Hussein’s Iraq invaded and occupied Kuwait on Aug.
+2, 1990, the United States sent forces to defend neighboring Saudi Arabia from being overrun and to protect its oil assets there, calling it Operation Desert Shield.
+With Saudi Arabia secured, the United States implemented Operation Desert Storm to push Iraqi forces back across the border with Kuwait in a military operation that lasted until a ceasefire took effect in April.

 > Date: Feb.
 1

 Just weeks after the dissolution of the Soviet Union on Dec.
 26, 1991, U.S. President George H.W.
-Bush and his Russian counterpart, Boris Yeltsin, meet at Camp David to formally declare the end of the Cold War that began shortly after the end of World War II.
-The meeting comes days after both countries announce they would stop aiming nuclear missiles at each other.
-Russia declares its 11 former communist satellite republics – from Armenia to Uzbekistan – independent.
+Bush and his Russian counterpart, Boris Yeltsin, met at Camp David to formally declare the end of the Cold War that began shortly after the end of World War II.
+The meeting came days after both countries announced they would stop aiming nuclear missiles at each other.
+Russia declared its 11 former communist satellite republics – from Armenia to Uzbekistan – independent.

 > Date: Nov.
 1